Akashay-Anand/Learn-AWS/IAM.md

 * IAM supports MFA.
 *IAM supports identity federation, which allows users who already have passwords elsewhere—for example, in your corporate network or with an internet identity provider—to get temporary access to your AWS account.

+### USE IAM APPROPRIATELY

+IAM is used to secure access to your AWS account and resources.
+It simply provides a way to create and manage users, groups, and roles to access resources within a single AWS account.
+IAM is not used for website authentication and authorization, such as providing users of a website with sign-in and sign-up functionality.
+IAM also does not support security controls for protecting operating systems and networks.

 ### WHAT IS AN IAM GROUP?
 > An IAM group is a collection of users.